 Ernst gives the willing a way forward to reconsider objective meaning and purpose, but without a descent into irrationalism and subjectivism.
 This book deserves to be read carefully and given serious consideration.

 Ernst has a BS in chemistry.
 He has taught high school chemistry and physics and worked as an analytical chemist.
 He has also been in the financial services industry.
 More recently he has done coursework in philosophy and New Testament studies.
 Paul regularly attends conferences in philosophy and theology.
 He has been an invited speaker on faith and science issues and has interacted with atheists and pantheists in public forums.
 Paul lives with his wife Mary in Boulder, Colorado.

+You Bet Your Life exists for the benefit of modern skeptics who are open to re-thinking their position, and for Christians who have friends and family looking for a rational way out of their unbelief.
+It endeavors to give every seeker a reason to believe.
+The book starts with the indisputable: someday you are going to die.
+So what comes next?
+Since one’s eternal state is forever, thoughtful individuals should do everything in their power to get the best possible outcome.
 Yet how do we examine the afterlife?
 The religious traditions that once informed us about our fate have fallen into disrepair.
 Cut off from traditional answers, today’s secular person is left with a disturbing choice between the nihilism of scientific materialism and an irrational leap into mysticism.
 Many simply dodge the question and distract themselves through pursuits such as entertainment, achievement, activism, etc. Despite our unique age, this crisis presents nothing new.
 At the beginning of the Enlightenment, the French mathematician Blaise Pascal noticed similar tendencies in affluent Paris.
 He felt